kimapu/jav1/myjav1-2202/src/docs/learning/lab10.md

 		204 words and 70 lines. <br/>
 	</p>

 2. Suppose that a text file scores.txt contains an unspecified number of scores.
 Write a program that reads the scores from the file and displays their total and average.
-Scores are separately by blanks.
-Hint: Read the scores one line at a time until all the lines are read.
-For each line, use StringTokenizer or Scanner to extract the scores and convert them into double values using the Double.parseDouble method.
+Hint: Use Files API and IntSummaryStatistics.

 3. Write a program that removes a specified string from a text file.
 Your program reads the file and generates a new file without the specified string, copies the new file to the original file.
 Prompt the user for a string to be removed and the filename.
 For example, remove “Java” string in datafile.txt.